CallumAddy/comp110-worksheet-C/README.md

 Base repository for COMP110 worksheet C

 a) State what task this algorithm performs.
+This algorithm scans the list to see if it finds any duplicate items.

 b) Explain why the worst case running time of the algorithm is quadratic, i.e.
 O(n^2).